aka-somix/serverless-secret-santa/README.md

-# serverless-secret-santa
+# Serverless Secret Santa 🎅
-A story about how Serverless saved the Christmas
+A story about how Serverless saved the Christmas ✨